 Your doctor might also use this test to tell if your symptoms are being caused by one of the muscle-related conditions above, or by a problem with your nerves.

-Your doctor will not take a biopsy of your muscle if it was recently damaged in another procedure, such as by a needle during an electromyography (EMG) test, or if it is already known to have nerve damage.
+Your doctor will not take a biopsy of your muscle if it was recently damaged in another procedure — for instance, by a needle during an electromyography (EMG) test — or if it’s already known to have nerve damage.

 There is a small chance of damage to the muscle where the needle enters, but this is rare.
 Always talk with your doctor about any risks before a procedure and share your concerns.

-You do not need to do much to prepare for this procedure.
+You don’t need to do much to prepare for this procedure.
 Depending on the type of biopsy you will have, your doctor may give you some instructions to carry out before the test.
 These instructions typically apply to open biopsies.

-It is always a good idea to tell your doctor about any prescription drugs, over-the-counter medications, and herbal supplements you are taking prior to a procedure.
-You should discuss with him or her whether you should stop taking them before and during the test, or if you should change the dosage.
+It’s always a good idea to tell your doctor about any prescription drugs, over-the-counter medications, and herbal supplements you are taking prior to a procedure.
+You should discuss with them whether you should stop taking them before and during the test, or if you should change the dosage.

 There are two different ways to perform a muscle biopsy.

 The most common method is called a needle biopsy.
-For this procedure, a doctor will insert a thin needle through your skin to remove your muscle tissue.
-Depending on your condition, your doctor will use a certain type of needle.
+For this procedure, your doctor will insert a thin needle through your skin to remove your muscle tissue.
+Depending on your condition, the doctor will use a certain type of needle.
 These include: